guidytz/SUMO-drivers/README.md

 patterns.
 This virtual graph can be used to enhance the exchange of information between CommDevs during the simulation.
 It is also possible to use it to study the network itself, taking different centrality measures of this graph.

+### Communication with Virtual Graph

+Enhancing the C2I communication is done by [creating the virtual graph at the start of the simulation](#creating-virtual-graph-alongside-simulation)  using the [virtual graph specific arguments](#virtual-graph-specific-arguments) or [loading it](#loading-from-file) from a [pickle](https://docs.python.org/3/library/pickle.html) file.

 ### Creating the Virtual Graph

-The first step is to generate the input file of the virtual graph.
+The first step is to generate the input file for the virtual graph.
 This can be done by running a simulation using the **Non-Learning Agent**:

 ```
 python3 simulations/sumo_run.py nl --sumocfg <path-to-sumocfg-file> --observe-list <attributes-to-gather-data-from>